ilmdev0/ilm_dev/content/My Pins/Data base design for Football league.md

 > [!NOTE] Note
 >This database was designed and implemented as part of a project for a course, and successfully tested without errors.
 Special thanks to the course lecturer for his guidance and support.
-I received 5 points out of 5.<br> **If you get any error feel free to send an email to me, or create a issue [here](https://github.com/SAJIB3489/FootballLeague_database).**
+I received 5 points out of 5.<br> **If you get any error feel free to send an email to me, or create a issue on [github](https://github.com/SAJIB3489/FootballLeague_database).**